 On floor 3, you can also find:

-To discover which academic library in the London and Southeast England region holds the book and print journal material that you are looking for, the Search25 is the search engine to choose.
-See below for a link to Search25 and an explanation of its scope.
+To discover which national, academic and specialist libraries in the UK London and Southeast England region holds the book and print journal material that you are looking for, the Library Hub Discover is the search engine to choose.
+See below for a link to Library Hub Discover and an explanation of its scope.

 Once you have identified a particular library, or particular libraries, you can gain access to them via the SCONUL Access scheme.